-1. What ways are there to create a channel?
+1. What ways are there to create a Roku channel?

 When I cut the cord a few years ago, I still needed to find a way to enjoy video media without simply relying on Netflix and YouTube.
-And buying many of the other subscription based apps, like HBO GO, would simply jack up my monthly charge…which is why I cancelled cable in the first place!
+And buying many of the other subscription-based apps, like HBO GO, would simply jack up my monthly charge…which is why I canceled cable in the first place!

 While I was thrilled with the amount of content I had easy access to with Roku, it wasn’t long before I wanted to get on the bandwagon and create my own channel for 5 THINGS.

 The Roku channel paradigm is pretty simple.
 A channel is much like an EDL – it simply points to where the media is externally and streams it when told to play, so channels are traditionally lightweight, as they only contain few images, and code to link to your media elsewhere.

 This seemed simple enough.
 However, when I started to create my own channel, there were only 2 ways to do it yourself.

 First, was to use the site like instanttvchannel.com, which is a Cloud-Based Roku Channel Production System.
 Through a series of drop downs ands prompts, you could create your very own Roku channel.
 The problem I had was you had to pay per month as long as the channel was active, anywhere from $5 to $50 per month, and your account may have an InstantTV splash screen on launch, amongst other gotchas.

 So that’s what I did.
 It still relied on some coding and lots and lots of testing, and I spent a ton of time on forums and help guides.
 But it was the best choice since I wasn’t going to develop Roku channels full time.
 It took about 100 hours of work, and the purchase of an old SD Roku model for testing on legacy gear to get my first channel up and running.

 Several hours per month, after each new episode, and creating and testing versions for SD and HD Roku models.